zerothi/sisl/README.md

 The [API documentation][sids-api] can be found [here][sids-api].

-The system incentive for dense simulation toolbox provides a simple toolbox for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.
+The sids toolbox provides a simple API for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.

 It provides easy interfaces for creating and calculating band-structures of